-Last review by Board: April 2023
+Last review by Board: June 2024 Next review due: June 2027

 1) Aim

 This policy outlines Co-op Homes' (henceforth referred to as 'CHS') approach to complaints.
 The aims of this policy are:

 - To ensure that customers and others have the right to complain about the provision, or non-provision, of services through an accessible, confidential and easy to use procedure, which offers rapid action and response - To ensure that complaints are dealt with effectively and fairly, even where complaints outcomes are not to the satisfaction of the complainant - To ensure that complaints are taken seriously and used positively to improve how CHS operates - To ensure that the complaints procedure complies with the Involvement and Empowerment standard and with the Housing Ombudsman's Complaint Handling Code.